-As of December 31, 2016, we had 82 employees.
+As of December 31, 2017, we had 139 employees.
+Personnel of related companies who provide corporate, general and administrative, manufacturing strategy, research and development, regulatory and clinical trial strategy and other support services under our shared services agreement with NantWorks, LLC, are not included in this number.
+See Note 9 Related Party Agreements of the "Notes to Consolidated Financial Statements" for further information.
 Our ability to manage growth effectively will require us to continue to implement and improve our management systems, recruit and train new employees and select qualified independent contractors.
 None of our employees are represented by a labor union or covered by collective bargaining agreements, and we believe our relationship with our employees is good.